Maxtone9/MongoDB_postgresql_user_auth/README.md

-# This code is used to store registered user details in postgresql and mongodb
+# This code is used to store registered user details in postgresql and mongodb using FAST API